Food and agriculture in Nazi Germany: Before World War II

 Nazi organization of the agricultural sector of the economy achieved modest successes in the 1930s.
 When the Nazis took power in 1933, Richard Walther Darré became Reich Minister of Food and Agriculture.
 Nazi Germany was 80 percent self-sufficient in basic crops such as grains, potatoes, meat, and sugar.
 In 1939, Germany had become 83 percent self-sufficient in basic crops.
 An annual Reich Harvest Thanksgiving Festival celebrated and promoted production.

 The Nazi government also took measures to achieve "nutritional freedom" by discouraging the population's consumption of foods such as white bread, meat, and butter and centering the German diets on brown bread and potatoes.
 Consuming imports such as coffee and oranges were discouraged.
 Two nutritional innovations promoted by the Nazis were quark, a milk product formerly used as animal feed, and eintopf, a one-pot casserole of leftovers eaten the first Monday of every month.
-The nutrition policies resulted in a decline in consumption of 17 percent for meat, 21 percent for milk, and 46 percent for eggs between 1927 and 1937.
+The nutrition policies, plus the rigors of the worldwide Great Depression, resulted in a decline in consumption of 17 percent for meat, 21 percent for milk, and 46 percent for eggs between 1927 and 1937.
 The dietary austerity encouraged by the Nazis resulted in a "continuous and chronic state of undernourishment" for some Germans, especially the urban poor.